Deadly fires break out at overcrowded Greek migrant camp | DW | 29.09.2019

 A mother and child have reportedly been killed in a fire at a refugee center on Lesbos, according to Greek media.
 Police fired tear gas at migrants rioting over the slow response to the blaze.

-At least two people died in a fire that blazed through the Moria refugee camp on the Greek island of Lesbos on Sunday.
+At least two people have died in a fire that blazed through the Moria refugee camp on the Greek island of Lesbos.

-Greek media reports that a woman and a child were killed in a burning container inside a crowded refugee camp on the eastern Greek island which lies close to Turkey.
+Greek media has reported that a woman and a child were killed in a burning container inside a crowded refugee camp on the eastern Greek island, which lies close to Turkey.
 The fire spread to six or seven containers.
 The total number of fatalities is currently unknown.

-Two fires broke out, one inside the Moria detention center and another at a nearby temporary camp, early Sunday evening.
+Two fires broke out early Sunday evening, one inside the Moria detention center and another at a nearby temporary camp.
 The cause of the fire is still unconfirmed.

 An airplane was able to extinguish the flames.
 Police then fired tear gas to control a rioting crowd angered by how long it took to put out the blaze.